FluentD vs. Logstash: How to Decide for Your Organization

 Downfalls of Logstash

-Logstash continues to serve us well, and for systems that really just need to aggregate a bunch of logs from one place and multicast them to various endpoints, it does the trick.
+Logstash continues to be a good option.
+And for systems that really just need to aggregate a bunch of logs from one place and multicast them to various endpoints, it works well.

-As we start to add on more and more types of apps, and really, as we start to generate more and more logging data, however, additional concerns emerge.
+This isn't the case when you start to add on more and more types of apps.
+As you start to generate more and more logging data, there are additional concerns that come up.

 Availability at Scale with Logstash